 5. Love Valley

-- Known For: Phallic-looking fairy chimneys
+- Known for: Phallic-looking fairy chimneys

 There are many unique fairy chimneys in Cappadocia, but perhaps the ones in Love Valley have caught everyone’s attention.
 Thanks to the phallic shapes of the rock formations, Love Valley attracts plenty of visitors.